magento/merchdocs/src/payment-services/onboard-payments.md

 1. [Onboard and set up the sandbox service](#enable-sandbox-testing) (or, alternatively, proceed to [enabling live payments](#enable-live-payments) if you've tested functionality in another environment) to set up a test PayPal payment processing account.
 1. [Enable Payment Services as your payment method](#set-payment-services-as-payment-method), in sandbox mode, to start processing test payments.
 1. [Complete merchant onboarding](#enable-live-payments) to enable live payments for your Magento website(s).
-1. [Activate Payment Services in live mode](#enable-live-payments) to begin processing live payments.
+1. [Enable Payment Services in live mode](#enable-live-payments) to begin processing live payments.
 1. Test Payments, in both [sandbox](#test-in-sandbox-environment) and [production](#test-in-production) environments.

 {:.bs-callout-info}